 Figure 7 shows the dropping rates of the user request for the vibrant server load balancing, random, and round-robin algorithm in a single second.
-The x-axis shows the number of requests produced every second while the y-axis shows the rate of dropping of the vibrant server load balancing because of the relation of the three loading balancing frameworks that lead to the significant usage of the server resources.
+The x-axis shows the number of requests produced every second while the y-axis shows the rate of drop in every second.
+The rate of dropping of the vibrant server load balancing because of the relation of the three loading balancing frameworks that lead to the significant usage of the server resources.